 In Matthew 6:9-13, Jesus gives us a blueprint for what prayer should look like.
 “Our Father in heaven hallowed by your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.”

 In this prayer, we see reverence and honor to God as well as intimacy and love.
-We also see request and concern as well as repentance and fear.
-As humans the requests and fears seem to come out almost subconsciously, but oftentimes the praise, trust and repentance takes much more intentionality.
+We also see requests and concerns as well as repentance and fear.
+As humans, the requests and fears seem to come out almost subconsciously, but oftentimes the praise, trust, and repentance takes much more intentionality.
 As the Apostle Paul put it: “Devote yourselves to prayer with an alert mind and a thankful heart” (Colossians 4:2).